Tytross/tyreecepaul-portfolio/README.md

 # tyreecepaul-portfolio

-Website Portfolio Project
+Website Portfolio Project:

-- Developed w/ HTML & CSS
+- Developed with HTML and JS
+- Styled using CSS and Bootstrap V4
 - Improved and Updated w/ Experiences